Divorce – Frequently Asked Questions

 This process is extensive and extremely difficult, which is why few family law attorneys are certified as specialists.
-At the Law Offices of Donald P. Schweitzer, you can rest easy knowing we understand how to maximize the results of your individual case.
+At Schweitzer Law Partners, you can rest easy knowing we understand how to maximize the results of your individual case.

 What are the benefits to hiring a firm with certified specialties in Family Law?